1860 Census Federal Population Schedule2019-06-12T19:31:58+00:00

 Historical Considerations of the 1860 Census

-The Civil War – When the results of the 1860 census returns were submitted, the country was fast approaching the beginning of the American Civil War.
+When the results of the 1860 census returns were submitted, the country was fast approaching the beginning of the American Civil War.
 Therefore, the detail of public records was not as extensive originally intended.

-Resources for the 1860 Census
+Historical events surrounding the 1860 US Census

 April 3, 1860 - Pony Express leaves Sacramento, CA for St. Joseph, Missouri .

 April 12, 1860 - Confederate forces begin bombarding Fort Sumter in Charleston Harbor.

 July 9, 1860 - Millard Fillmore is sworn into office as President following Zachary Taylor’s death.